hannesbarbez/BarbezDotEu.Twitter/README.md

 ##### Summary

-Gets the fully-qualified URL to use to search for symbols in recent tweets.
+Gets the fully-qualified URL to use to search for topics in recent tweets.
 However, omits the actual search query and query fields.

 <a name='M-BarbezDotEu-Twitter-TwitterConfiguration-GetResultsPerRequest-System-String-'></a>
 ### GetResultsPerRequest(resultsPerRequest) `method`